RahelSasson/my-calendar/README.md

 A web based **Mood Diary Calendar** app built with **React JS** and **TypeScript**.
 App used to track your daily mood and note entries with a weekly calendar view.

-Data is saved in `ocal storage and managed globally via context.
+Data is saved in local storage and managed globally via context.

 ---